tdv/go-care/examples/greeter/README.md

 # Greeter
 The example demonstrates features quite close to the canonical 'Hello World' example.

-Using different flag sets you can try different cases like with/without memoization on the client- or server-side or on the both.
+Using various flag-set you can try various cases like with/without memoization on the client- or server-side or at the both.

-In order to make an impression close to long time computation of the response into an easy method has added the delay (time.Sleep).
-Playing with flags you'll notice how everything works, compare and evaluate the results.
+In order to make an impression close to long time response computation having added the fake delay (time.Sleep) on the server-side.
+Having been playing with flags you'll notice how everything works, compare and evaluate the results.

 # Build
 ```bash